 Admittedly, I do think their eyes and head shape give off a somewhat “lights are on but nobody’s home” look.
 This may be the reason for their reputation of being a bit dim.

 The intelligence of pigeons has been studied extensively and they perform tasks set for them in a lab on par, if not better than primates.
-They can match colors, abstract shapes, learn numerical differences, plan ahead, and even discriminate the paintings on Monet and Picasso!
+They can match colors, and abstract shapes, learn numerical differences, plan ahead, and even discriminate the paintings of Monet and Picasso!